valerieniemann/valerieniemann.github.io/_posts/2019-12-22-reading-list.md

 -
 *Becoming* by Michelle Obama
 -
-*Komisch, alles chemisch!* by Mai-Thi Nguyen-Kim, Ph.D.
+*Komisch, Alles Chemisch!* by Mai-Thi Nguyen-Kim, Ph.D.
 -
 *Misbehaving: The Making of Behavioral Economics* by Richard Thaler, Ph.D.
 -